-Thank you to everyone who entered this year’s Poet’s Prize, run in partnership with CHEERIO.
+Thank you to everyone who entered this year’s Poet’s Prize, run in partnership with CHEERIO, and open, for the first time, to poets worldwide.

 The Poet’s Prize is run in partnership with CHEERIO, and is for English-language poets who are at the crucial stage of creating their debut pamphlet or collection.
 The Prize was founded in 2017 with support from Jerwood Charitable Foundation.
-This year’s judges are Rachel Long, Nisha Ramayya and Jay Gao.
+This year’s judges are Victoria Adukwei Bulley, Meena Kandasamy and Deryn Rees-Jones.

 The White Review Poet’s Prize only accepts entries of poetry portfolios (5–10 pages per portfolio), as opposed to single-poem entries.
-It is unique among UK poetry prizes in actively encouraging work which explores and expands the possibilities of the page-poetry form.
+It is notable among poetry prizes in actively encouraging work which explores and expands the possibilities of the page-poetry form.

-Submissions are open to residents of the UK and Ireland from 11 November 2021, and will close at 11.59 p.m. on 6 January 2022.
+For the first time submissions are open to poets resident anywhere in the world, and will close at 11.59 a.m.
+(GMT) on 29 March 2023.
 For the full entry guidelines, as well as information on free entries for low income writers, please see our website.

 We look forward to reading your submissions.